History of Irish Americans in Boston: Discrimination and stereotyping

-Irish immigrants to the U.S. in the 19th century faced a combination of anti-immigrant, anti-Catholic, and specifically anti-Irish bigotry which were closely intertwined.
-This was especially true in Puritan-founded Boston, with its strongly Anglo-Saxon population.
+Irish immigrants to the U.S. in the 19th century faced a closely intertwined combination of anti-immigrant, anti-Catholic, and specifically anti-Irish.
+That was especially true in Puritan-founded Boston, with its strongly Anglo-Saxon population.
 Generations of Bostonians celebrated Pope's Night on November 5 each year, holding anti-Catholic parades and burning the pope in effigy.

-In cases of simple anti-Catholic bigotry, other ethnic groups were also affected: for example, the nuns who lived in the Ursuline convent in Charlestown, which was burned down by anti-Catholic rioters in 1834, were French Canadians.
-As Cardinal Cushing wrote, however, not all the hostility hurled at Irish immigrants was hurled at them as Catholics; "some of it was a new chapter in the old quarrels between England and Ireland."
-This makes it difficult in some cases to say which form of bias was most in evidence.
-In 1806, for example, two Irish Catholics from Boston, Dominic Daley and James Halligan, were convicted of murder on flimsy evidence and hanged; and while it is generally agreed that the jury was biased against them, it is impossible to say whether French Catholics in their position, or any outsiders for that matter, would have suffered the same fate.
+In cases of simple anti-Catholic bigotry, other ethnic groups were also affected.
+For example, the nuns who lived in the Ursuline convent in Charlestown, which was burned down by anti-Catholic rioters in 1834, were French Canadians.
+As Cardinal Richard Cushing wrote, however, not all the hostility hurled at Irish immigrants was hurled at them as Catholics; "some of it was a new chapter in the old quarrels between England and Ireland."
+That makes it difficult in some cases to say which form of bias was most in evidence.
+In 1806, for example, two Irish Catholics from Boston, Dominic Daley and James Halligan, were convicted of murder on flimsy evidence and hanged, and while it is generally agreed that the jury was biased against them, it is impossible to say whether French Catholics in their position or any outsiders, for that matter, would have suffered the same fate.
 Governor Michael Dukakis officially exonerated both men on St. Patrick's Day, 1984.